Most people today would agree that the world desperately needs to see and experience a new kind of masculinity.

 * * *

-Comparing that to Communism would be ridiculous, I say to myself, and prepare to erase the whole paragraph above.
+I say to myself that i have gone too far, and prepare to erase the whole paragraph.

-And then I hesitate, and stop.
-And the blood begins to flow.
+And then I hesitate, and I stop.
+And the blood begins to flow…

 Terrorism.
 War.
 Oppression.

-We would be dangerously naïve to assume that this same phenomenon – that external ‘’moral code’’ of masculinity, in all its shapes and forms – has played no part in the blood that has flown, is still flowing, and is yet to flow, under the beautiful blue skies of the planet we all call home.
+We would be dangerously naïve to assume that the externally-imposed, fabricated faces of masculinity, in all their shapes and forms – have played no part in the blood that has flown, is still flowing, and is yet to flow, under the beautiful blue skies of the planet we call home.

 We would be fools to say such a thing.
-And sooner or later, fools pay for their foolishness.
+And sooner or later, fools are made to pay for their foolishness.

 We need change.
 And we need it soon.